Ryan-Shz/EaterGame/README.md

 # EaterGame

-An simple Android maze game with the 15x15 maze shown in the following illustration:
+An simple android maze game with the 15x15 maze shown in the following illustration:
 ```
 ###############
 #.............#